kevchn/cos511/NOTES.md

 Problems with the consistency model is its lack of explaining how the concept generalizes to new data.
 Thus it really says little about learning at all, so we need to find a new model.

 ### PAC Learning Model
 The goal of the PAC learning model is to develop a hypothesis with as little error as possible, rather than finding ground truth.
 We will answer where the examples will come from in this model.

 We define error as the probability that any given example x (which comes from an unknown target distribution that generates x), evaluating the hypothesis h(x) is not equivalent to the label of the consistent concept c(x).

+The goal of the learning algorithm is to minimize the error for the testing dataset.

+## Lecture #3